October 27, 2011

 Many of the trends are not surprising, although one colorful graph that shows a yellow line reaching far past the others raises an eyebrow.

 The graph shows total energy consumption by energy source for U.S. residential and commercial sectors.
 The line, however, does not represent the increased use of electricity to plug in everything from iPads to LCD TVs, nor does it show the increase in natural gas production.
-Rather, it illustrates electrical losses defined as energy losses associated with the generation, transmission and distribution of electricity.
+Rather, it illustrates electrical losses defined as energy losses associated with the generation, transmission and

 And just how much energy are we talking about?
 At least about 20 quadrillion Btu and perhaps even as much as 26.8 quadrillion Btu, if you consult another figure that also appears in the same report.
 While much of that loss is “a thermodynamically necessary feature of the steam-electric cycle,” according to the EIA, it is still more than double the amount of electricity that is sold in the U.S. each year.